-The use of business continuity plans will ensure that traders and investors keep taking advantage of both opportunities and risks that cryptocurrency brings.
+Using business continuity plans will ensure that traders and investors keep taking advantage of cryptocurrency’s opportunities and risks.

 Business Continuity for Crypto Exchange

 Many cryptocurrency exchanges are centralized, which makes them appealing targets for hackers and blackmailers.
 Although they act as banks holding deposits, they do not have deposit insurance.
 While no one can say how many hacks go unreported to regulators or the public, the number is probably too high.